 Hybrid SUPs: These are a little like having your own boat, and even offer storage compartments if you like to drift off to do some fishing.
 They can be used as a sit-on-top kayak or you can stand on them.

 Surfing SUPs: This SUP is the next one up from all-rounders.
-If you have conquered the all-rounder it may be time for you, your older children or other families members to join the more proficient surfer crowd.
+If you have conquered the all-rounder it may be time for you, your older children, or other family members to join the more proficient surfer crowd.
 These SUP boards are narrower than the all-rounders, but this shouldn’t be a problem especially if you have mastered the basic all-rounder SUP already.

-Kids’ SUPs: As the title suggests, these specialised kid SUPs are great for younger or smaller children in your family.
+Kids’ SUPs: As the title suggests, these specialized kid SUPs are great for younger, energetic children in your family.
 Depending on how you plan to use the SUP, there are a number of different board types for your child to use.
-The short, all-rounder, board is a lot easier to learn on and handle, they are also a lot easier to carry and maneuver than a SUP board made for adults.
+The short, all-rounder, the board is a lot easier to learn on and handle, they are also a lot easier to carry and maneuver than a SUP board made for adults.
 For those children who are not too sure about the whole paddleboard experience, there are a number of inflatable models for them to use.
 These are even easier to carry and have a padded cushion to absorb any falls on deck.